Sponsored Links

 μ = efficiency

-Recovery rate in an electrical heater in a domestic hot water system can be expressed as
+Recovery rate for an electrical heater in a domestic hot water system:

 where